 Table 1: Application categories and examples

-Table 1 lists some face technology use cases in several product categories.
-A number of those use cases are still in trial phase.
+Table 1 lists some face technology Applications in several product categories.
+A number of those Applications are still in trial phase.
 Even though the technology is game-changing, it is also very sensitive.

 On one hand, companies need to be proactive so that they will not be left behind.
 On the other hand, they should take time to develop the best practices to avoid missteps that could turn away customers.
 Complicating the issue further, the considerations are different in different contexts, countries and target demographics.